 Your able and available status may change week to week, which is why you must report whether you are able and available each time you file your weekly claim.

 What if I can only do remote work?

 You should still be able and available if you can identify a job you could do remotely.

 The Bottom Line

-If you are thinking of applying for unemployment compensation for the first time, but are not sure of your able and available status, you should apply anyway.
-The Department of Labor and Industry will make a determination about your eligibility based on your application.
+If you are thinking of applying for unemployment compensation for the first time, but are not sure of your able and available status, you should ask yourself:

 Frequently Asked Questions